The big Wasen-ABC

 Albdorf

-Original Swabian: Göggele, Kässpätzle, Schupfnudeln and Maultaschen – these and many other traditional Swabian dishes are available at the folk festival.
+Original Swabian: Göckele, Kässpätzle, Schupfnudeln and Maultaschen – these and many other traditional Swabian dishes are available at the folk festival.

 P

-Pfand (deposit): The festival has a reusable cup system that reduces waste and contributes to sustainability.
-A deposit is required for the cups.
-They can be returned at any beverage stand.
+Pfand (deposit): The folk festival has a reusable cup system that reduces waste and contributes to sustainability.
+A deposit is charged for each cup purchased at a beverage stand.
+The cups can be returned to any beverage stand.

 Q

-Quadratmeter (square meters): The Cannstatter Wasen covers 350.000 square meters, including parking lot P10.
-Enough space for numerous rides, stalls, and festival tents.
+Quadratmeter (square meters): The Cannstatter Wasen covers 350.000 square meters, including the P10 parking lot.
+That's enough space for lots of rides, stands, and festival tents.

 R